inkline/inkline/packages/inkline.io/pages/docs/forms/input.md

 # Input
-Allow your users to input data directly from the keyboard. { .lead }
+Inputs are form components used to for inputting data directly from the keyboard. { .lead }

 ### Example